statOmics/pda19-20/pages/sdaMsqrobSimple.md

 The next step is normalization.
 It is difficult to propose a one-size-fits-all normalization because the nature and extent of bias in the data are generally unknown.
 Thus, relative performance of different normalization methods might be different in different datasets [8].

 Why do we normalize our data?
 [2.3.2.c]
 In order to see the effects of different normalization approaches, select “lab” as the color variable in the right panel.
-Try changing the normalization to center “median” and “vsn” and see what happens.
+Try changing the normalization to center “median” and see what happens.
 The impact of the different methods is not that large, but it will become more important in the other examples.
 For this tutorial, we will choose quantile normalization (“quantiles”).

 What is quantile normalization?
 [2.3.2d]

-What do you conclude based on the MDS plot after quantile normalization (see also Fig. 4)?
+What can you derive from the MDS plot after quantile normalization (see also Fig. 4)?
 [2.3.2e]

 Razor peptides are peptides that cannot be uniquely attributed to a single protein or protein group.
 As we are uncertain from which protein group these peptides originate and their intensities might even be a combined value from multiple protein groups, we opt to remove these peptides by default.
 The option “Remove comprising protein groups” deals with peptides that are shared between protein groups.
 This option removes all peptides in protein groups for which any of its peptides map to a protein that is also present in another smaller protein group.